jupyter/nbclassic/docs/source/security.rst

 Security in notebook documents
 ==============================

-As Jupyter notebooks become more popular for sharing and collaboration, the potential for malicious people to attempt to exploit the notebook for their nefarious purposes increases.
+As Jupyter nbclassics become more popular for sharing and collaboration, the potential for malicious people to attempt to exploit the notebook for their nefarious purposes increases.
 IPython 2.0 introduced a security model to prevent execution of untrusted code without explicit